Introduction to Arithmetic Groups: Margulis Arithmeticity Theorem

-For any~$G$, it is possible to give a reasonably complete description of the arithmetic lattices in~$G$ (up to conjugacy and commensurability): \cref{IrredInG} (on p.~\pageref{IrredInG}) essentially provides a list of all the irreducible arithmetic lattices in almost all of the classical groups.
-(Some examples are worked out in fair detail in \cref{EgArithLattsChap}.)
-Thus, for most groups, the arithmeticity theorem essentially provides a list of all the lattices in~$G$.
+\begin{rems} \ \noprelistbreak \begin{enumerate} \item For any~$G$, it is possible to give a reasonably complete description of the arithmetic subgroups of~$G$ (up to conjugacy and commensurability).
+Some examples are worked out in fair detail in \cref{EgArithGrpsChap}.
+More generally, \cref{ArithLattsAreClassical} (or the table on \cpageref{IrredInG}) essentially provides a list of all the irreducible arithmetic subgroups of almost all of the classical groups.
+Thus, for most groups, the Margulis Arithmeticity Theorem provides a list of all the lattices in~$G$.

-Furthermore, knowing that $\Gamma$ is arithmetic provides a foothold to use algebraic and number-theoretic techniques to explore the detailed structure of~$\Gamma$.
-For example, the proof of \cref{torsionfree} is easy if $\Gamma$ is arithmetic.
-A more important example is that (apparently) the only known proof that every lattice is finitely presented \see{GammaFinPres} relies on the fact that if $\Gamma$ is irreducible and $\Rrank G > 1$, then $\Gamma$ is arithmetic \see{MargulisArith}.
+\item Furthermore, knowing that $\Gamma$ is arithmetic provides a foothold to use algebraic and number-theoretic techniques to explore the detailed structure of~$\Gamma$.
+For example, we saw that it is easy to show $\Gamma$ is torsion free if $\Gamma$ is arithmetic \csee{torsionfree}.
+A more important example is that (apparently) the only known proof that every lattice is finitely presented \csee{GammaFinPres} relies on the Margulis Arithmeticity Theorem.

-\begin{rem} It is known that there are nonarithmetic lattices in $\SO(1,n)$ for every~$n$ \see{NonarithInSO1n}, but we do not have any theory to describe all the possible nonarithmetic lattices in $\SO(1,n)$ when $n \ge 3$.
-Also, nonarithmetic lattices have been constructed in $\SU(1,n)$ for $n \in \{1,2,3\}$, but (apparently) it is still not known whether they exist when $n \ge 4$. \end{rem}
+\item It is known that there are nonarithmetic lattices in $\SO(1,n)$ for every~$n$ \csee{NonarithInSO1n}, but we do not yet have a theory that describes them all when $n \ge 3$.
+Also, nonarithmetic lattices have been constructed in $\SU(1,n)$ for $n \in \{1,2,3\}$, but (apparently) it is still not known whether they exist when $n \ge 4$. \end{enumerate} \end{rems}